-Question 4: check list Ì

 Was the work performed by the volunteer:

-☐ organised, directed or supervised by the community organisation?
+organised, directed or supervised by the community organisation?

-☐ carried out by someone acting as an office holder of the community organisation?
+ot carried out by someone acting as an office holder of the community organisation?

-If ANY apply go to Question 5

-If NONE apply go to Section E

-Section B - Has civil liability been incurred?
+Was the liability incurred a civil liability?
 The protection is only afforded for civil liabilities.
 A volunteer will not be protected from liability for criminal actions (offences by a person against the state) while volunteering.
 This includes traffic infringements as well as more serious crimes.